Directive Principles of State Policy

 Differences Between FRs, DPSPs, and Fundamental Duties

-Fundamental Rights (Part III, Art 12-35): Justiciable; enforceable by SC (Art 32) and HCs (Art 226); limitations on State power (negative obligations); aim at political democracy; source: US Bill of Rights; some apply only to citizens (Art 15, 16, 19, 29, 30), others to all persons; can be suspended during Emergency (except Art 20, 21); automatically enforceable without legislation.
-Directive Principles (Part IV, Art 36-51): Non-justiciable (Art 37); positive directions to the State for governance; aim at social and economic democracy; source: Irish Constitution (1937); apply to the State (not directly to citizens); cannot be suspended; require legislation for implementation.
-Fundamental Duties (Part IVA, Art 51A): Non-justiciable; apply only to citizens (not to State or foreigners); added by 42nd Amendment (1976) on Swaran Singh Committee recommendation; source: USSR Constitution; 11 duties (10 original + 1 added by 86th Amendment); moral obligations of citizens; serve as a reminder of civic responsibility.
-The SC has emphasized that these three form a "trinity" — FRs protect citizens from State, DPSPs guide State policy, and FDs remind citizens of their obligations.
-In Unnikrishnan (1993), the SC held that some DPSPs are enforceable through FRs by reading them together.
-In AIIMS Students' Union v.
-AIIMS (2001), the SC held that Fundamental Duties can be enforced through legislation.
+The constitutional trinity — exams test distinctions between all three.
+FRs (Part III, Art 12-35): Justiciable; enforceable via SC (Art 32) and HC (Art 226); negative obligations on State; political democracy; source: US Bill of Rights; some citizen-only (Art 15, 16, 19, 29, 30), others for all persons; can be suspended during Emergency (except Art 20, 21).
+DPSPs (Part IV, Art 36-51): Non-justiciable; positive directions to the State; social and economic democracy; source: Irish Constitution (1937); bind the State, not citizens; cannot be suspended; need legislation.
+FDs (Part IVA, Art 51A): Non-justiciable; citizens only (not foreigners or State); 42nd Amendment (1976); source: USSR; 11 duties; moral obligations.
+The SC says these three form a "trinity" — FRs protect citizens FROM the State, DPSPs guide the State, FDs remind citizens of their responsibilities.
+Unnikrishnan (1993): some DPSPs enforceable through FRs.
+AIIMS Students' Union (2001): FDs enforceable through legislation.
+For exams: FRs = shield, DPSPs = government's to-do list, FDs = citizen's obligations.

 Art 40 and the Panchayati Raj Movement